ClassicDIY/ClassicMQTT/code/Python/client/README.md

 ### **2. Using docker**

-Using the "Dockerfile" in this directory will allow an image to be built that can run the program.
-The Dockerfile uses a base image that already includes python and instructions to install the needed library so you can skip installing python and pip, but you must install docker.
+Using the "Dockerfile" in this directory will allow an image to be built so that a container can be run that runs the program.
+The Dockerfile uses a base image that already includes python and instructs it to install the needed library so you do not need to install python and pip, but you must install docker.

 1. Install docker on your host - look this up on the web and follow the instructions for your computer.
 2. Issue the following command in this directory to build the docker image in the docker virtual environment (only need to do this once):